-- 9% of all Nepalese American are below the poverty line which is higher than the average 16% of all American.
+- 9% of all Nepalese Americans are below the poverty line which is higher than the average 16% of all Americans.

-- The significant population of Nepalese American exist in major cities like New York, Dallas-Fort Worth, Washington DC, San Francisco, Chicago, Boston, Florida, Denver, etc.
+- The significant population of Nepalese Americans exists in major cities like New York, Dallas-Fort Worth, Washington DC, San Francisco, Chicago, Boston, Florida, Denver, etc.

-- Education attainment of Nepalese American students is higher than all Americans.
+- The education attainment of Nepalese American students is higher than all Americans.

 Large Nepalese community living in these cities: